INTEGRATING SCIENCE AND POLICY

-Sara Conklin, a graduate of the Environmental Studies program, has been selected for a prestigious New York State Excelsior Fellowship.
+Sara Conklin, a graduate of the Environmental Studies program, has been selected for a prestigious New York Excelsior Fellowship.
 Her fellowship is being served with the New York State Division of Housing and Community Renewal.

 Sara works as an Environmental Analyst, conducting environmental reviews of state and federally funded projects that provide housing for seniors, handicapped and low-income families.
 Read more about Sara and the Sage College Excelsior Fellows >>